|

 actions

-who purchases from him, he enables the purchaser to make a
+him, he enables the purchaser to make a false

 Customer.